Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 Situations Requiring Tension Adjustment

-- Switching to a different material thread
+- Switching to a different thread material (such as metallic threads)

 - Changing to a different brand of thread